Randy W. Berry

-Randy William Berry (born 1965) is an American diplomat and the United States ambassador to Namibia since February 9, 2023.
-He has previously served as the United States ambassador to Nepal and the first Special Envoy for the Human Rights of LGBTI Persons in the United States Department of State.
+Randy William Berry (born 1965) is an American diplomat who has served the United States ambassador to Namibia.
+He previously served as the United States ambassador to Nepal and the first U.S. special envoy for the human rights of LGBTI persons.

 Early life and education

 Randy W. Berry was born in 1965 and grew up on his family cattle ranch in Custer County, Colorado.

 Berry graduated from Bethany College in Lindsborg, Kansas, receiving a Rotary Scholarship to attend the University of Adelaide in Australia.
 Besides English, he speaks Spanish and Arabic.

 Career

 Berry worked for America West Airlines in Phoenix, Arizona, where he was employed as an international training manager.
 He joined the United States Foreign Service in 1993, serving as a diplomat in Nepal, Bangladesh, Egypt, South Africa, and Uganda. and then served as United States Consul General in Auckland, New Zealand, from 2009 to 2012.
 He was Consul General in Amsterdam from 2012 to 2015.

 Berry served as the Special Envoy for the Human Rights of LGBTI Persons from 2015 to 2017.
 This position was created after Democratic Congressman Alan Lowenthal of California and Democratic Senator Edward Markey called for it; it was announced by Secretary of State John Kerry in February 2015.
 Two months later, Berry was appointed to that office.
 Some analysts suggested Berry should have been appointed to the higher rank of ambassador.
 At the start of his term, Berry identified his broad goal as "in essence, to strengthen partnerships with countries that are like-minded on the issue, try to make progress in countries that are seemingly on the fence about gay rights, and do what's feasible in countries where there's overt hostility."

 In his first year as Special Envoy, Berry traveled to 42 countries in an effort to ensure that LGBTI persons everywhere are afforded equal rights under the law.
 He has also identified combatting violence and discrimination against LGBTI persons as a key priority for his tenure.
 He began his term as Special Envoy by focusing on supporting LGBTI rights in South America.
 He also argued that police resources in repressive homophobic societies like Uganda, infamous for its Kill the Gays bill, should be redirected towards combatting terrorism, not harassing their LGBTI citizens.

 Berry's 2015 meeting with Vatican officials from the Holy See's Secretary of State office garnered significant media attention given that the Catholic Church's holds the position that gay and lesbian sexual behavior a sin and restricts marriage to unions of one man and one woman.
 Berry addressed questions about his engagement at the Vatican by clarifying that "We were not there to talk about issues of civil unions or same-sex marriage, for example, because that is not part of our policy."
 Instead, Berry said he hoped his meeting with Church officials would highlight "issues of violence and extreme discrimination are of concern to us all."